top of page

 Fund Size, Strategy, and the Rule of 30: A Guide for Investors

-In the world of venture capital and private equity, the relationship between Limited Partners (LPs) and General Partners (GPs) is crucial.
+In venture capital and private equity, the relationship between Limited Partners (LPs) and General Partners (GPs) is crucial.
 One of the most critical aspects of this relationship is understanding how fund size impacts investment strategy and expected returns.
-This article delves into the often-cited principle that "fund size determines strategy" and introduces a simple yet powerful heuristic called the "Rule of 30" to help investors gauge the necessary exit values for a fund to achieve its target returns.
+This article looks into the often-cited principle that "fund size determines strategy" and introduces a simple yet powerful heuristic called the "Rule of 30" to help investors gauge the necessary exit values for a fund to achieve its target returns.

 The Basics: LPs and GPs